-If you’re going to wear a mask, why not choose a reusable mask that reduces environmental impact and makes a (sustainable) fashion statement at the same time?
+If you’re going to wear a mask, why not choose a reusable mask that reduces environmental impact and makes a more (sustainable) fashion statement at the same time?

 The first half of 2020 sent the world into a spiral of widespread panic, and for good reason.
 From devastating bushfires in Australia, to flooding and locusts in East Africa, to a plague of hornets in the States… not to mention, you know, the global pandemic.
 In response, health authorities across the world have made a point of highlighting the effectiveness (or not) of face masks for each new seemingly apocalyptic situation we find ourselves in.
 We knew it was about time to track down the most sustainable face masks.

 For most of us in 2021, mask-wearing is still either mandatory, encouraged, or the socially responsible thing to do.
 But there’s no doubt mask wearing has its downsides!
 Beyond possible discomfort there are environmental impacts to consider, and then there’s the all important question of how we look: there’s no denying our identity is tied up in what we wear—face coverings included.
-So if you’re going to wear a mask, why not choose a reusable mask that reduces environmental impact and makes a (sustainable) fashion statement at the same time?
+So if you’re going to wear a mask, why not choose a reusable mask that reduces environmental impact and makes a more (sustainable) fashion statement at the same time?